anthonysalamin/portfolio/cms/legal-text/privacy-policy.md

 ‍

-**Contact details:
+**Contact details:**

-**Provider and responsible person:
 Anthony Salamin
 Gneisenaustrasse 89
 10961 Berlin
 GERMANY

-E-mail address of the provider:
+**E-mail address of the provider:

-hello@anthonysalamin.ch
+‍**hello@anthonysalamin.ch

 ‍

-**Information We Collect:**
+**Information We Collect:

-‍

-When you visit our website, we may collect certain information, including:
+‍**When you visit our website, we may collect certain information, including:

 ‍